jackadull/dirish/plan.md

 # Dirish: plan

+* Upgrade ScalaTest to avoid compile warning
+* Also fetch submodules when cloning/fetching a repo
 * Introduce actual parallelism within stages, see: MigrationStep2
 * Fix the FlatMap optimization
 * Check for deviations between config and reality